sinai-dev/OSLDocs/API/SL_ImbueEffect.md

 Imbues are similar to [Status Effects](API/SL_StatusEffect.md), but much simpler overall.
 See also: [Custom Status Effects](Guides/StatusEffects.md).

 `TargetStatusID` (integer)
-* The ID of the Imbue you want to clone from
+* The ID of the Imbue you want to clone from or modify

 `NewStatusID` (integer)
-* The ID of the Imbue you want to apply to.
-Can be a new or existing ID.
+* If you want to create a new Imbue, set this to your desired ID here.

 `Name` (string)
 * The name of your Imbue.
 Unity rich text supported.